validator/validator/README.md

 #### --version

-    Shows the checker version number.
+    Shows the vnu version number.

 ## Web-based checking

-The Nu Html Checker — along with being usable as [a standalone command-line client][24] — can be run as an HTTP service, similar to [validator.w3.org/nu][25], for browser-based checking of HTML documents, CSS stylesheets, and SVG images over the Web.
-To that end, the checker is released as several separate packages:
+The Nu Html Checker (vnu) — along with being usable as [a standalone command-line client][24] — can be run as an HTTP service, similar to [validator.w3.org/nu][25], for browser-based checking of HTML documents, CSS stylesheets, and SVG images over the Web.
+To that end, the vnu checker is released as several separate packages:

    [24]: https://validator.github.io/validator/#usage
    [25]: https://validator.w3.org/nu/

-* Linux, Windows, and macOS binaries for deploying the checker as a simple self-contained service on any system
+- Linux, Windows, and macOS binaries for deploying the vnu checker as a simple self-contained service on any system

-* `vnu.jar` for deploying the checker as a simple self-contained service on a system with Java installed
+- `vnu.jar` for deploying the vnu checker as a simple self-contained service on a system with Java installed

-* `vnu.war` for deploying the checker to a servlet container such as Tomcat
+- `vnu.war` for deploying the vnu checker to a servlet container such as Tomcat

 All deployments expose a REST API that enables checking of HTML documents, CSS stylesheets, and SVG images from other clients, not just web browsers.
-And the Linux, Windows, and macOS binaries and `vnu.jar` package also include a simple HTTP client that enables you to either send documents to a locally-running instance of the checker HTTP service — for fast command-line checking — or to any remote instance of the checker HTTP service running anywhere on the Web.
+And the Linux, Windows, and macOS binaries and `vnu.jar` package also include a simple HTTP client that enables you to either send documents to a locally-running instance of the vnu checker HTTP service — for fast command-line checking — or to any remote instance of the vnu checker HTTP service running anywhere on the Web.

 The [latest releases of the Linux, Windows, and macOS binaries and vnu.jar and vnu.war packages][26] are available from the `validator` project at github.
 The following are detailed instructions on using them.

    [26]: https://github.com/validator/validator/releases/latest

 > [!NOTE]
-> Throughout these instructions, replace `~/vnu.jar` with the actual path to that jar file on your system, and replace `vnu-runtime-image/bin/java` and `vnu-runtime-image\bin\java.exe` with the actual path to the checker `java` or `java.exe` program on your system — or if you add the `vnu-runtime-image/bin` or `vnu-runtime-image\bin` directory your system `PATH` environment variable, you can invoke the checker with just `java nu.validator.servlet.Main 8888`.
+> Throughout these instructions, replace `~/vnu.jar` with the actual path to that jar file on your system, and replace `vnu-runtime-image/bin/java` and `vnu-runtime-image\bin\java.exe` with the actual path to the vnu `java` or `java.exe` program on your system — or if you add the `vnu-runtime-image/bin` or `vnu-runtime-image\bin` directory your system `PATH` environment variable, you can invoke the vnu checker with just `java nu.validator.servlet.Main 8888`.

 ### Standalone web server